 The Council's governance, risk and control management arrangements are subject to an annual independent review by Grant Thornton, the Council's external auditors.
-The last review, which was published in October 2016, gave an unqualified opinion on the financial statements, commented on the need to create management capacity to effect transformational change, and noted that:

-"... we are satisfied that in all significant respects the Council put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources...".
+The last review gave an unqualified opinion on the 2016/17 financial statements, commented on the need to create management capacity to effect transformational change, and noted that: "... we are satisfied that in all significant respects the Council put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources...".